PanderMusubi/notify/README.md

 ### 1.1 Files

 The script `./pushbullet.py` sends a push notifications to Pushbullet.
-The receiving Pushbullet API keys are stored in `api-keys.txt`.
+The receiving Pushbullet API keys are stored in `/usr/local/etc/pushbullet-api-keys.txt` or alternatively `./api-keys.txt`.
 This file is ignored by git and lines can be commented out by starting with `#`.
 The Python script expects the file with keys to be in the same directory as it is.
 An example is:

     # Peter
     #o.SXuTdImi6lfGGPhA2ShXaxEddGkmDXxb